SAP-samples/teched2025-DA264/exercises/ex04/README.md

 1. Log On to your SAP Datasphere tenant.
 2. Select the menu option ***Data Builder*** on the left-hand side.
-3. Create a new folder to organize the entities you will create in this jump-start session.
+3. Create a new folder to organize the entities you will create in this hands-on session.
 Enter `TECHED2025-DA264` as business name and confirm.
 A new folder is displayed in the object list.
 <br>![](images/00_00_0001.png)

 4. Select the option ***New Entity–Relationship Model***.